 The Board is led by a Chair that is elected by the Board.
 The general duty of the Chair of the Board is to provide leadership on the Board, including setting board and corporate culture, building consensus around the Company's strategy, and providing direction as to how the Board operates.
 The current leadership structure is comprised of an independent Chair, the Company's President and CEO who serves as a director, Board committees led by independent directors, and active engagement by all directors.
-Five of the six continuing directors will be independent, assuming that all of the director nominees are elected at the 2024 Annual Meeting.
+Five of the six continuing directors will be independent, assuming that all of the director nominees are elected at the 2025 Annual Meeting.

-In October 2023, the Board elected Ms. Tondreau as the Chair of the Board and appointed Mr. Moon as the President and CEO.
+Ms. Tondreau is the Chair of the Board and Mr. Moon is the President and CEO.
 The Company believes that this separation of roles and allocation of distinct responsibilities to each role facilitates communication between the Company's senior management and the full Board about issues such as corporate governance, management development, succession planning, executive compensation, and the Company's performance, and best facilitates permitting the Company's President and CEO to concentrate on the Company's business.
-Pursuant to the Company's corporate governance guidelines, the Board may in the future combine the role of the Company's President and CEO and the Chair of the Board.
+Pursuant to the Company's President and CEO and the Chair of the Board may in the future combine the role of the Company's President and CEO and the Chair of the Board.
 If that were to happen, then the Board's independent directors would elect a Lead Independent Director.